Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Training and Inference

 \section{Training and Inference}

 \paragraph{Transformers.} For our next-token-trained (\NTP{}) models, we use the standard teacher-forcing objective used in supervised finetuning.
 Given prompt $\prefix$ and ground truth sequence $\seq$, the model is trained to predict the $i$'th token $\seqtoken_i$, given as input the prompt and all ground truth tokens up until that point, $(\prefix, \seq_{<i})$.
 We write the objective more explicitly in \S\ref{sec:more-preliminaries} Eq~\ref{eq:ntp-obj}.

-For the multi-token Transformer models, we use teacherless training \citep{monea23pass,bachmann24pitfalls,Tschannen23teacherless}, where the model is trained to predict $\seqtoken_i$ simultaneously for all $i$, only given the prompt $\prefix$ (and some dummy tokens in place of the $\seq$ that was once given as input).
+For the multi-token Transformer models, we use teacherless training \citep{monea23pass,bachmann24pitfalls,Tschannen23teacherless}, where the model is trained to predict $\seqtoken_i$ simultaneously for all $i$, only given the prompt $\prefix$ (and some dummy tokens masking the $\seq$ that was once given as input).
 Since the exact details of this is irrelevant to our discussion, we describe this in Eq~\ref{eq:ntp-obj}.
 To train our models, we use a hybrid of this objective and the next-token objective.

-\paragraph{Diffusion models.} Rather than sequentially predicting each token conditioned on previously generated tokens, discrete diffusion models \citep{Hoogeboom2021ArgmaxFA,Austin2021StructuredDD} iteratively add noise to all tokens and then learn to denoise them in reverse.
-This strategy allows the model to capture global dependencies among tokens during training, making it an example of a multi-token objective.
-In our experiments, we used the score entropy discrete diffusion model (SEDD, \citealp{Lou2023DiscreteDM}), which starts generation from a sequence of fully masked tokens.
-Over multiple steps, the model simultaneously predicts and unmasks these tokens, progressively refining the entire sequence.

-\textbf{Inference.} In all the above techniques, we extract each sample \textit{independently} from the model (as against say, extracting them in continuous succession in the same context).
+\paragraph{Diffusion models.} We use the score entropy discrete diffusion model (\SEDD, \citealp{Lou2023DiscreteDM}).
+Loosely, we can think of the objective here as a hybrid of the teacherless objective, where the input is fully masked or corrupted (and the model must unmask or uncorrupt all of it), and various easier objectives with partial maskings or corruptions of the input.
+During inference, the model starts with a fully masked or corrupted sequence of tokens, and iteratively corrects subsets of them.

+\textbf{Inference.} We extract \textit{independent} samples from the model.
 For Transformers, during inference, we perform standard autoregression in both the next- and multi-token trained settings.
 We do this either with greedy decoding or with nucleus sampling \citep{Finlayson24nucleus}.